Lucas Giolito finds his way with Chicago White Sox

 “Just more compact, athletic,” Giolito said of the changes.
 “Arm action’s shorter, so less time for error.
 So like when my front foot strikes the ground and the power and the weight transfers, my arm is in a more ready-to-fire position than it has been in the past.”

-Giolito also bonded with McCann after the White Sox signed the free-agent catcher to a $2.5 million, one-year contract in December.
+Giolito, who was named May’s AL Pitcher of the Month on Monday, also bonded with McCann after the White Sox signed the free-agent catcher to a $2.5 million, one-year contract in December.
 He has lavished praise on McCann for his work behind the plate, including his help with speeding up his tempo on the mound.

 But much of Giolito’s development is just the product of experience.
 Knocked at times for being almost too cerebral, Giolito has learned what works for him.